xcixor/iReporter/README.md

 - source ireporter/bin/activate (to activate virtual env)
 - pip install -r requirements.txt (install app dependencies)
 ### Step #3 set up .env variables
+- Some data is required by the application to run.
+This includes database setup and as the data varies from development environment to the other, its placed on the .env file.
+The variables are set as below.
-- There are no variable at the moment
+    - crete the .env file
-### Step #4 start the app
+    - open the file in the editor add the following information export HOST="localhost" export PORT="5432" export DATABASE_NAME=<the db to use during development>
+        export USER=<the user of the password>
+        export PASSWORD=<password of postgres user>
+    - run the following command to activate the environment variables
+        -       source .env
 - To start the app run the command below
 - python run.py
 - Test the endpoints in the next section with Postman
 ## Testing
 - To test the app run the command below
-- - py.test --cov=app test/ (to test and give coverage)
+-        py.test --cov=app test/ (to test and give coverage)
 - You should see an image like below
 ![alt Tests image](/repo_images/test.png)
 ### Endpoints